jacob-jarick/namefix/README.md

 # Getting Started

 Visit the official [SourceForge page](https://sourceforge.net/projects/namefix/) or explore the [GitHub repository](https://github.com/jacob-jarick/namefix) to download the latest version.
 For installation and usage instructions, refer to the documentation or reach out to the community for support.

----

-This version includes:
-1. **Keyword Optimization**: Added phrases like "file renaming utility," "batch renaming," "regex-based renaming," and "cross-platform support" to enhance search relevance.
-2. **Call to Action**: Added a "Getting Started" section to guide new users and boost engagement.
-3. **Modern Appeal**: Highlighted flexibility, ease of use, and legacy to attract both new and existing users.

-Let me know if you’d like further adjustments!